michaelyinopen/job-shop-collection-web/src/components/JobSetEditor/store/editHistory/documentation/editHistory.README.md

 When `mergeBehaviour` is `discard local changes`, all operation types `merge`, `conflict` and `reverse local` are applied.
 The result formData will be the remote's formData.

+If there are no local changes, the default merge behaviour will be `discard local changes`.\
+If there are local changes, the default merge behaviour will be `merge`.

-A refreshed step can many one or more operations.
+A refreshed step can one or many operations.

 ### Conflict
 A conflict is a special kind of Operation.
 It has a name, similar to step name.
 It contains one or more field changes.
 When the step's `mergeBehaviour` is `merge`, the user can choose to apply or unapply the conflict with a checkbox.
 Apply a conflict means take remote version of the data, unapply means take the local version.